alicevision/MeshroomResearch/README.md

 # Meshroom Research ![](./assets/logo-inline.png)

 Meshroom Research is a library and a plugin for meshroom.\
-It focuses on integrating, testing and benchmarking various ML techniques into meshroom.\
+It focuses on making, integrating, testing and benchmarking various ML techniques into meshroom.\
 Dependencies are kept to a minia, to retrain/export model you may have to do more complex install (cf each module).\
 It is implemented in python and will likely remain so.